 At this time, we can accommodate groups of no more than 50 students per day.
 At least 10 students are required to book a field trip.

 What time can we arrive?

 How do I book or get more information?

 VIRTUAL FIELD TRIPS

 Can’t take your students to Taliesin West?
 Let our education team bring Taliesin West to you!

-Virtual field trips will be offered Wednesdays and Fridays.
-Each field trip is approximately 1 hour in length and can be adapted based on the needs of the class.
+Each virtual field trip is approximately 1 hour in length and can be adapted based on the needs of the class.

 We offer two unique virtual lessons to choose from:

 Geometry & Architecture Adventure (Grades 2, 3, 4)